OData/odata.net/CONTRIBUTING.md

 - Use PascalCase for class names, method names, and properties.
 - Use camelCase for local variables and method parameters.
 - Prefix interfaces with an "I" (e.g., `ICustomerService`).
-- Prefix boolean variables with "is" or "Is" (e.g., `isConnected`).
 - Avoid abbreviations or unclear acronyms.
 - Do not use `var`; always use explicit types for variable declarations.
 - Ensure `await` is followed by `configureAwait(false)` for non-blocking threads.